Free delivery to a pickup point for orders over €50

 Fish proteins

 Fish protein powder usually comes from dehydrated or hydrolyzed fish, which is processed to isolate a concentrated form of protein that is ready to be digested.
-These proteins have a complete profile of essential amino acids.
+These proteins have a complete profile of essential amino acids (EAAs).

 Powders derived from fish may also theoretically contain bioactive peptides, which are amino acid fragments that may be beneficial for metabolic health and muscle recovery.